 Some snacks are convenient but should be approached with caution due to added sugar and super-sized servings.

 - Granola bars: Granola bars are an easy grab-and-go snack, but try to stick to brands with at least 7 grams of protein and 2 grams of fiber with minimal added sugar (added sugar should be as much or less than the amount of protein in the granola bar).
 LARA and KIND bars often are low in added sugar.
 It’s most important to read the label to see what you’re getting.

 - Smoothies: You may think smoothies offer you a hearty dose of all-things-good-for-you.
 But, typical smoothies contain up to 4 servings of fruit and just a small serving of veggies.
 In addition, smoothies can cause spikes in blood sugar, leaving you crashing and craving sweets later on.
-If you want to make your own, include 1 or 2 servings of fruit and full-fat yogurt, or even a tablespoon or two of peanut butter powder or protein powder.
+If you want to make your own, include 1 to 2 servings of fruit and full-fat yogurt, or even 1 to 2 tablespoons of peanut butter powder or protein powder.